 It is often more feasible to determine the impact of short-lived gamma-emitting gases (e.g., nitrogen-13 (N-13) and argon-41 (Ar-41)) by measuring the direct exposure (i.e., external radiation) resulting from them rather than by sampling and analysis.
 Gamma spectroscopy of grab samples (e.g., filling a previously evacuated Marinelli sampler) can be used to quantify the concentrations of short-lived gases, which can then be correlated with the observed increase in exposure rates.
 For longer-lived noble gases (e.g., krypton-85 (Kr-85) and xenon-133 (Xe-133)), one technique used is the collection of an air sample by compression or cryogenic techniques, separation and purification of krypton and xenon by adsorption on chromatographic columns, and analysis by liquid scintillation counting (Grossman and Holloway 1985; Trevathan and Price 1985).
-For noble gases, and water vapor, activated charcoal is another method.
-For other halogens, noble gases is not radionuclide-specific, the analyses of other radioactive halogens and noble gases with charcoal will require analytical discrimination to measure the concentrations (NUREG-1400).
+For noble gases, sampling using an activated charcoal is another method.
+For other halogens, noble gases, and water vapor, activated charcoal is an efficient absorber.
+Because the adsorption process is not radionuclide-specific, the analyses of other radioactive halogens and noble gases with charcoal will require analytical discrimination to measure the concentrations (NUREG-1400).

 Rainwater surveillance could be included in the evaluation of the airborne pathway.
 Locations for rainwater sampling should be co-located with air, vegetation, and soil surveillance locations.
 Sampling for deposition should be collected over a predetermined area, such as a 2-foot by 2- foot stainless steel pan located on top of the monitoring stations.
 Dry deposition on the pan prior to rainfall is washed through the system with the rainfall.
 Therefore, the sample represents both wet and dry deposition.
 The rainwater is collected beneath the station in a collection bottle and is then analyzed in the laboratory for the required analyses.
-Separation of tritium from nontritium isotopes could occur during the field collection using an ion exchange resin column or at the laboratory.
+Separation of tritium from non-tritium isotopes could occur during the field collection using an ion exchange resin column or at the laboratory.